 Filmmakers often have a mission to reveal what’s underneath – the dark, hidden secrets of society.
 On the other hand, video producers often have the job of presenting what is already there in a favourable light.
 Using the latest video tricks and techniques, they can make any product, person, or location look incredible.

-However, there are occasions where ‘storytelling’ and ‘documenting’ inevitably blurs.
+However, there are occasions where the line between ‘storytelling’ and ‘documenting’ inevitably blurs.
 You’ll find that the best video production companies incorporate storytelling into their work to draw viewers in further.
-For example, adverts that tell stories – such as the annual John Lewis Christmas advert – are often the most talked-about.
+For example, adverts that tell stories – such as the annual John Lewis Christmas advert – are often the most talked about.
 Also, a video telling the ‘story’ of how a company came to be can have effective emotional results.

 This is why separating the two into video production vs film production can sometimes be complicated.